-Click here to download Natalie’s outline (posted 7/2/20) covering SECURE, CARES, and the IRS CARES guidance issues late June 2020 (IRS Notices 2020-50 and -51), and the “final” new life expectancy tables for computing RMDs effective in 2022 (NOT 2021).
+Click here to download Natalie’s outline (most recently updated 11/20/20) covering SECURE, CARES, the IRS CARES guidance issues late June 2020 (IRS Notices 2020-50 and -51), and the “final” new life expectancy tables for computing RMDs effective in 2022 (NOT 2021).
 Natalie is still working on a formal update to the book Life and Death Planning for Retirement Benefits (8th ed.
-2019), which will posted here for free download as soon as possible.
+2019), which will posted here for free download someday.

 Most significantly, SECURE replaces the life expectancy payout with a 10-year payout (modelled on the old 5-year rule) for all but 5 specified categories of designated beneficiary—surviving spouses, minor children of the participant, disabled and chronically ill beneficiaries, and beneficiaries less than 10 years younger than the participant.

 SECURE does NOT change the definition of designated beneficiary.
 Your beneficiary designations are still good.
 And it does not affect the definition of see-through trust—your conduit trusts and see-through accumulation trusts (STATs) are still perfectly good.
 The only trouble is, except for the specified categories of designated beneficiary (called “eligible designated beneficiaries”), the existing estate plan won’t work as expected—the benefits will have to be distributed in 10 years rather than over the life expectancy of the designated beneficiary (or oldest trust beneficiary).